greengar/copypaste/SmartboardAPI/WhiteboardSDK/README.md

 6. Drag `Whiteboard.bundle` to your project
 7. Add `OpenGLES.framework` and `QuartzCore.framework` to your project
 8. Go to your project Build Settings, add an Other Linker Flags: `-lstdc++`
-9. Import the framework:
+9. Use the framework:

+** Import the framework
 ```Objective-C
 #import <Whiteboard/Whiteboard.h>
 ```

-10. Use the protocol
+** Use the protocol

 ```Objective-C
 YourViewController <WBSessionDelegate>
 ```

-11. Call the endpoint to show the view controller
+** Call the endpoint to show the view controller

 ```Objective-C
 [[WBSession activeSession] presentSmartboardControllerFromController:/* your view controller */